Freshman Learning Courses (FLC)

-The Office of Undergraduate Studies oversees the Freshman Learning Communities (FLCs).
-FLCs are academic courses that meet required General Education (GE) coursework and start first year students in the right direction on their academic path.
+The Office of Academic Programs oversees the Freshman Learning Courses (FLCs).
+FLCs are academic classes that meet required General Education (GE) coursework and start first year students in the right direction on their academic path.

 GE is defined as course requirements for the first two years of undergraduate study.
 General Education at SSU allows students to explore different academic areas; provides a good foundation for student’s major; provides a broad based education which is more marketable in the work world; and for undeclared students, GE courses may lead to a major and newfound interest.
 Almost all majors at SSU have a multitude of FLC options available for first time freshman.
 Although some of the FLCs align students with their major, many of the FLCs are not related to specific majors, but help students meet these General Education requirements.